orca-scan/orca-lookup-node/README.md

 ## How this example works

-One of the beautiful things about node/express is that you can setup and respond to an incoming HTTP request in just a few lines of code:
+One of the great things about node/express is that you can setup and respond to an incoming HTTP request in just a few lines of code.
 This example below accepts a HTTP GET request with `barcode` as a query string parameter and returns some data:

 ```js
 app.get('/', function (req, res) {